 These advances in paleontology and genetic technology have made the idea of cloning dinosaurs just a little more probable sometime in the far future.
 But it's still not at all likely, especially not in our lifetimes.

 Want to learn more about cloning, dinosaurs and other topics?
-You'll find lots of information on the next page.
+You'll find lots of information below.